Dysarthria: Challenges and Coping Strategies

 Dysarthria is a speech disorder characterized by difficulty in articulating words due to weak, paralyzed, or uncoordinated muscles used for speech.

-What are some coping strategies for managing dysarthria?
+What are some maintenance strategies for long-term management of dysarthria?